ceford/cefjdemos-data-jdm-user/articles/en/hosting-notes/optional-technical-requirements.md

 <!-- Filename: J4.x:Optional_Technical_Requirements / Display title: Optional Technical Requirements -->

-## Optional Requirements for Joomla!
-4.x

 This page lists *optional* technical requirements which are not required to install and run Joomla! but are required for some internal APIs.
+The list was created for Joomla 4.

 |                           |                                                                                                                                                 |
 |---------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------|